akka/akka/akka-docs/rst/scala/io.rst

 Accepting connections
 ^^^^^^^^^^^^^^^^^^^^^

-To create a TCP server and listen for inbound connection, a ``Bind`` command has to be sent to the TCP manager.
+To create a TCP server and listen for inbound connections, a ``Bind`` command has to be sent to the TCP manager.
 This will instruct the TCP manager to listen for TCP connections on a particular address.

 .. code-block:: scala